Michael Antidormi is a Hydrologist at the USGS New York Water Science Center.

 Michael Antidormi is Hydrologist in the Watersheds Research Section of the United States Geological Survey - New York Water Science Center located in Troy, NY.
 Michael obtained his master's degree from the State University of New York - SUNY Albany in Physical Geography.
-He started working with USGS in 2012 while earning his master's.
-He has worked on a variety of studies including soil recovery from acidic deposition, helping collect data for soil chemistry as part of the HBN network, collecting stream chemistry samples used for several long term monitoring sites, monitoring sediment and turbidity prior to and after stream stabilization efforts, and microplastics sampling in Mohawk River tributaries.
+He started working with USGS in 2012.
+He currently works on topics ranging from microplastics, green infrastructure monitoring, sediment/turbidity monitoring, and long-term monitoring of stream and soil health in the Adirondacks and Catskills.

 Microplastics, contaminants, green infrastructure, sediment, turbidity, soil/stream recovery to declining acidification

 As a Hydrologist at the United States Geological Survey - New York Water Science Center located in Troy, NY in 2012 - present.